Guide to Communicating Research Beyond Academia by Mihaela Gruia

 This guide comprises knowledge that I have gathered since 2015 from:

-• hundreds of conversations with researchers who are actively engaged in communicating their research beyond academia
+• hundreds of conversations with researchers actively engaged in communicating their research beyond academia

-• lived experience of researchers who have been successful in garnering attention to their research from relevant stakeholders
+• lived experience of researchers who’ve been successful in garnering attention to their research from relevant stakeholders

 • learning and reflecting on what works well and effective strategies that have given positive results

 The guide includes contributions from several thought leaders in academia, who excel at communicating their research beyond universities, as well as media and business individuals who believe in the importance of research being communicated widely and used in society.

 Download two free chapters today

 To get a sense of what you can expect from the guide, you can download two chapters for free today:

 Chapter 1: ‘Why bother communicating research beyond academia?’

 Chapter 3A: ‘Before you start writing your visual summary’